Belfast International Airport: Train

-The nearest railway station is Antrim railway station, 10 km from the airport in Antrim, and serviced by a bus (the 109A Ulsterbus service) to and from Antrim bus/railway station from there connections to Derry and Belfast by train can be made.
+The nearest railway station is Antrim railway station, 10 km from the airport in Antrim.
 There are connections to Belfast, Lisburn and Derry.
-Antrim station is on the Belfast–Derry railway line.
-Trains to and from Dublin are via Belfast Central railway station.

 A new station serving the airport could be constructed on the mothballed Lisburn-Antrim railway line, as set out in the airport master plan.
 This line remains in serviceable condition and passes close to the airport terminal.
 It has also been listed in a public review of the future of Northern Ireland railways.